julianmendez/cel/plugin/de.tudresden.inf.lat.cel/readme.txt

     Apache Ant 1.7.1
     http://ant.apache.org

-It is also necessary to check out subproject "cel-jars".
-It has the necessary libraries to compile this project.

 Once Java and Apache Ant are installed, it is enough to write "ant" in the main directory.
 Apache Ant reads the "build.xml" file and builds the project.